Appdynamics/varnish-monitoring-extension/README.md

 ## Metrics

 NOTE: Based on the default EnabledMetrics.xml configuration, only metrics from "client_conn" to "dir_dns_cache_full" will be reported.
+This can be changed in the EnabledMetrics.xml file.

 | Metric Name | Description |
 |----------------|-------------|